Tempered homogeneous spaces IV: Introduction

 The proof of this implication \eqref{eqnslarho} is more delicate and will be given in Chapter \ref{seccomalg}.
 It will use an induction argument that reduces to the case where $\g h$ is semisimple.
-The induction argument will involve a parabolic subgroup $G_0$ of $G$ containing $H$.
+The induction argument will involve unitary representation theory and a parabolic subgroup $G_0$ of $G$ containing $H$.
 This will force us to deal with algebraic groups $G$ which are not semisimple.

-The proof will also use the analytic interpretation of $Rho(\g g,\g h)$ as a temperedness criterion, and a disintegration of the unitary representation $L^2(G_0/H)$.
+The proof will also use the analytic interpretation of $Rho(\g g,\g h)$ as a temperedness criterion, and the disintegration of the unitary representation $L^2(G_0/H)$.
 Indeed we will spend Chapters \ref{secreaalg} and \ref{secdomuni} proving the extension of the temperedness criterion \eqref{eqntemrho} that we need.
-This extension (Theorem \ref{thmgh}) is valid for any real algebraic Lie group $G$ and any real algebraic subgroup $H$.
+This extension (Theorem \ref{thm:1.1}) is valid for any real algebraic Lie group $G$ and any real algebraic subgroup $H$.
 The proof of this extension will rely on the Hertz majoration principle for unitary representations. \vs

 {\bf Acknowledgments.} The authors are grateful to the IHES and to The University of Tokyo for their support.
 The second author was partially supported by JSPS Kakenhi Grant Number JP18H03669.